GSA/digitalgov.gov/content/posts/2015-04-16-using-a-hypothesis-driven-approach-in-analyzing-and-making-sense-of-your-website-traffic-data.md

   - Digital Analytics Program
 ---

 At the [Digital Analytics Program](https://www.WHATEVER/services/dap/) (DAP), some of the most frequently asked questions we get are “how can I get access to the DAP data?” and “what do I do with all this data?”
-We all know that data is knowledge, and knowledge is power, but once we have access to it and realize that it is, indeed, [oceans of data](https://www.WHATEVER/2014/04/01/digital-analytics-program-dap-oceans-of-data/), how do we not “drown” in it, and, perhaps more importantly, how do we make sense of it?
+We all know that data is knowledge, and knowledge is power, but once we have access to it and realize that it is, indeed, [oceans of data]({{< relref "2014-04-01-digital-analytics-program-dap-oceans-of-data.md" >}}, how do we not “drown” in it, and, perhaps more importantly, how do we make sense of it?

 ## What Questions Are You Trying to Answer?